Photo: Nicholas Ritter '20

 Eligibility

-Students who wish to earn credit for a summer course not offered by a Princeton program must be admitted into a rigorous summer program and have the course preapproved prior to the start of the program.
+Students who wish to earn credit for a summer course not offered by Princeton must be admitted into a rigorous summer program and have the course preapproved prior to the start of the program if they intend for the course to count for credit.

-Please note that it is not possible to move or administer exams at distance to accommodate students who want to attend a summer program whose schedule conflicts with Princeton’s exam schedule.
-Students who have conflicting exams will need to choose a different summer program, arrive late on the program, or find a way to return to Princeton to take their exam.
-Moreover, you should not be paying any non-refundable deposits or fees to the host summer non-Princeton program until the two-step approval process outlined below is completed.
+Please note that it is not possible to move or administer exams at distance to accommodate students who want to attend a summer program whose schedule conflicts with Princeton’s exam schedule (e.g., for external summer programs starting so early that the spring semester at Princeton is still ongoing, or ending so late that the fall semester at Princeton has already started).
+Students who have conflicting exams will need to choose a different summer program, arrive late on the host program, or find a way to return to Princeton to take their exam.
+Moreover, you should not be paying any non-refundable deposits or fees to the host non-Princeton summer program until the approval process outlined below is completed.

 Course Approval

-Note: Before you put down a deposit of any kind, you should receive official confirmation that the two-step approval process here outlined was successful and that the courses you plan to take are approved for credit by Princeton.
+Note: Before you put down a non-refundable deposit for the non-Princeton program, you should receive official confirmation that the approval process was successful and that the courses you plan to take are approved for credit by Princeton.

 The guidelines for approval are as follows:

-The course must be offered or backed by a four-year accredited institution that will provide an official transcript.
-Online courses are ineligible for transfer credit.
+1. The course must be offered or backed by a four-year accredited institution that will provide an official transcript.
+Online, blended or hybrid courses are ineligible for transfer credit.

-The departmental representative and the Study Abroad Program may request information about the course beyond the catalog description, such as the reading list or titles of required texts, and the kinds of examinations, reports, lab projects, or papers used to test the student’s mastery of the course material.
+4. The Study Abroad Program and the departmental representative may request information about the course beyond the catalog description, such as the reading list or titles of required texts, and the kinds of examinations, reports, lab projects, or papers used to test the student’s mastery of the course material.

 Transfer Credit

-The full description of the regulations concerning credit for courses taken at other institutions can be found on the Approval Form for a Course Taken at Another Institution in the Global Program System (GPS), but below are essential points to keep in mind.
+The full description of the regulations concerning credit for courses taken at other institutions can be found in the “Academic Policies for Non-Princeton Summer Programs” document in the GPS but below are essential points to keep in mind.

-In any one summer, only two courses can be taken for academic credit.
+1. In any one summer, only a maximum of two courses can be taken for academic credit.

 Grades and Transcripts